HomeTrue North Blog

 Temperature

-• Sometimes, there are blizzards, and other times the temperature is mildly warm.
-Temperatures can vary from 30 to 50 degrees Fahrenheit.
+• Sometimes, there are blizzards, and other times the temperature is quite warm.
+Temperatures can vary from 30 to 60 degrees Fahrenheit (-1 to 15 degrees Celsius).

 Key Events

 • Jasper Nordic Fest (March) The Jasper Nordic Fest (1) is a multi-day sports festival that attracts skiers and athletes from all over Western Canada.
-It can be reached via newly established trails at Athabasca Falls and Whirlpool Hub.
-The festival provides a unique range of events such as competitive skiing events for families, leisure skiers, racers, and children.
+It features the newly established trails at Athabasca Falls and Whirlpool Hub.
+The festival has a range of events, including competitive skiing for families, leisure skiers, racers, and children.

 • Jasper Canadian Rockies Half Marathon (April) Experience euphoria as you run a marathon backdropped by Jasper's stunning peaks.
 The most picturesque runs are frequently the most difficult.
-However, this is not always the case.
-The Jasper Canadian Rockies Half Marathon (2) provides runners with a well-maintained, fairly flat course.
+However, the Jasper Canadian Rockies Half Marathon (2) provides runners with a well-maintained, fairly flat course.
 The runs are easily accessible to adoring crowds and provide some of the best scenery in the area.

 • Kokanee Freeride (April) Marmot Basin Ski Resort hosts the greatest spring ski and snowboard party, Kokanee Freeride, in the spring.

-• Jasper Pride Festival (April) Over a thousand tourists travel from all over the globe to participate in this marquee pride event.
-Jasper Pride (3) takes place in the breathtaking mountainous setting of the region.
-From parties to skiing to burlesque and outdoor adventures, the opportunities for having fun are endless.
-The Snow Pride Festival features a colorful rainbow flag skiing parade at Marmot Basin.
+• Jasper Pride Festival (April) Over a thousand visitors travel from across the globe to participate in this 10-day pride event in the mountains.
+Jasper Pride Festival (3) celebrations include parties, skiing, burlesque shows, outdoor activities, and more.
+The opportunities for having fun are endless.
+The Pride Festival features a skiing parade at Marmot Basin, where the colorful rainbow flag is run down the mountain.

 Explore: Canadian Rockies Train Tours